Auto airbag maker Continental named in GM recall suit

 "Continental did nothing to redesign its airbags so that they would deploy even if the car's power went out, nor did it warn NHTSA (the National Highway Traffic Safety Administration) or the public," Levitt said in a statement Thursday.

-The head of the National Highway Traffic Safety Administration, David Friedman, told a congressional panel earlier this month that NHTSA investigators were surprised to learn that airbags in the recalled GM cars did not deploy when the key is in the accessory or off position.
-He said his agency was conducting an industry-wide look at the computer algorithm which is programmed into the airbag sensor.
+The head of the National Highway Traffic Safety Administration, David Friedman, told a congressional panel earlier this month that NHTSA investigators were surprised to learn that air bags in the recalled GM cars do not deploy when the key is in the accessory or off position.
+He said his agency was conducting an industry-wide look at the computer code, known as an algorithm, which is programmed into the air bag sensor.

-Continental said on Friday that it had not seen the suit so could not comment on its details.

-"Our systems meet global technology standards and entirely fulfill the exact specifications of our customers," the company said in an emailed statement.

-A spokeswoman told Reuters on April 7 that it is a "global industry practice that the airbags do not deploy if the ignition is in the off position."
+Continental could not immediately be reached for comment on the lawsuit.
+A spokeswoman previously told Reuters on April 7 that it is a "global industry practice that the airbags do not deploy if the ignition is in the off position."

-GM spokesman Greg Martin declined to comment.
+A GM spokesman, Greg Martin, declined to comment.
 The company has previously apologized for the switch problems and said it is working to replace the faulty parts.

 Continental is not the first GM supplier to be drawn into litigation over the recall.
-Delphi Automotive (DLPH.N), which produced the ignition switch, is a defendant in several lawsuits, although it is not named in the Los Angeles case.
+Delphi Automotive, which produced the ignition switch, is a defendant in several lawsuits, although it is not named in the Los Angeles case.

 The case is Saclo v.
 General Motors, U.S. District Court for the Central District of California, No. 14-604.

-(Reporting by Jessica Dye in New York; Additional reporting by Eric Beech in Washington and Victoria Bryan in Frankfurt; editing by Ken Wills and Jason Neely)
+(Reporting by Jessica Dye in New York; Additional reporting by Eric Beech in Washingon; Editing by Ken Wills)